 9. The customer is delighted with their brand experience.

-When a customer does have good things to say about you or your business, don't just sit back and take the compliment.
+When a customer has good things to say about you or your business, don't just sit back and take the compliment.
 This is an opportunity to really connect with them and generate customer loyalty for your brand.

 One way you can do this is by encouraging people to share their feedback with others or leave a review after you close their service case.
 When I worked for HubSpot Customer Support, I would always remind customers that we have a feedback survey that's triggered after every service interaction.
 That way, customers had a way to share their positive feedback with me — and my manager.